sezna/nps/README.md

 ```console
 nps help test.watch
 ```
-Which will show the cli help as well as the details of the script `test.watch`:
+Which will output the details of the script `test.watch`:

 ```console
 test.watch - run in the amazingly intelligent Jest watch mode - jest --watch